LaunchCodeEducation/lchs/src/chapters/databases-part2/db-logic.rst

 When a player clicks a cell on the game board, several things might happen:

 #.
-If the cell contains a mine, the player blows up.
-All of the hidden mines
+If the cell contains a mine, the game ends.
+The player blows up, all of the
-   are revealed, and the game ends.
+   hidden mines are revealed, and any remaining buttons are deactivated.
 #.
 If the cell does NOT contain a mine, the button is replaced by a number.
-   This number tells the player how many mines are located in the spaces surrounding the clicked cell.
+   This number tells the player how many mines are located in the spaces surrounding the cell.
 #.
 If the *Flag Mine* checkbox is selected, the cell changes color when
    clicked.
 The button remains active.